Dana Sila Ksanti Virya Dhyana Prajna

 Not by audible sound,

 Only in the solitude and purity of Dhyana

 Is one to realise the blessedness of Buddha.

 Even though the mind has entered delusion, do not push delusion away.
-Instead, when something arises from the mind, rely on the Dharma to gaze at the place from which it arises.
-If the mind discriminates, rely on the Dharma to gaze at the place of the discrimination.
-Whether greed, anger or ignorance arise, rely on the Dharma to gaze at the place from which they arise.
+Instead, when something arises from the mind, rely on the Teaching to gaze at the place from which it arises.
+If the mind discriminates, rely on the Teaching to gaze at the place of the discrimination.
+Whether greed, anger or ignorance arise, rely on the Teaching to gaze at the place from which they arise.
 To see that there is no place from which these can arise is to cultivate the Way.
-If there is anything arising from the mind, then investigate it, and relying on the Dharma, clean house!
+If there is anything arising from the mind, then investigate it, and relying on the Teaching, clean house!
 (Bodhidharma’s Method for Quieting the Mind)

 * * *

 Analayo (2004).
 Satipatthana: The Direct Path to Realization.
 Cambridge, UK: Windhorse Publications.

 The Buddhist Text Translation Society (1974).
 The Diamond Sutra: A General Explanation of the Vajra Prajna Paramita Sutra.
 San Francisco: Sino-American Buddhist Association, Inc. (Diamond-Sutra-BTTS)